 MADISON, Wis. - A Poynette-based company faces more than $240,000 in fines after officials from the Occupational Safety and Health Administration found 13 health and safety violations relating to the company’s work, according to a news release.

 OSHA officials said inspectors responded on April 19 to a nursing home under renovation in New Glarus after five employees were sickened from carbon monoxide exposure.
-The inspectors found Poynette-based A&A Environmental Services failed to measure carbon monoxide exposure for the workers, exposing them to carbon monoxide, asbestos and other hazards, according to the release.
+The inspectors found Poynette-based A&A Environmental Inc. failed to measure carbon monoxide exposure for the workers, exposing them to carbon monoxide, asbestos and other hazards, according to the release.

 OSHA determined four of the 13 violations were willful, and nine were serious, officials said.

 OSHA found that workers’ exposure exceeded 50 parts per million over an eight-hour time-weighted average, and that the company failed to implement engineering controls to reduce employee exposure, according to the release.

 A&A faces up to $243,716 in fines for the following citations:

 - Provide a separate room for asbestos containment equipment.